 “By writing this tiny note I want to express gratitude for the helping hand that the NumberSense Mathematics Programme has been for me and my school.
-There are few training sessions where I take home loads of refreshment, new ideas, practical guidance and critical thinking- the workshops that I had opportunity to attend from NumberSense, are one of those.
-Your programme really makes a huge difference in the special needs of the learners in my class.”
+There are few training sessions where I take home fresh ideas, practical guidance and critical thinking skills.
+The NumberSense workshops that I have had the opportunity to attend are one of those.
+Your programme really makes a huge difference in the special needs of the children in my class.”

-“Thank you so much for the wonderful course today, I learned a great deal and enjoyed connecting with other teachers.”
+“Thank you so much for the wonderful course today.
+I learnt a great deal and enjoyed connecting with other teachers.”

-“Thanks for another great workshop at the aquarium.
-We can’t wait to get started on the program.”
+“Thanks for another great workshop.
+We can’t wait to get started on the programme.”